 Cumulative GPA (4 possible points)

-Advocacy for Equity (4 possible points): Application describes one or more times when the nominee advocated for equity for others.
+Advocacy for Equity and Access (4 possible points): Application describes one or more times when the nominee advocated for equity and access for others.

 Inclusive Leadership (4 possible points): Application describes nominee's ability to include others.
 Examples: Recognizes multiple perspectives, explores issues of identity, engages with diversity, strives to create a socially just campus.